akhasoft/Yakhont/README.md

 ## Versions

 - _core_: main functionality
-- _full_: core + debug classes for most of Activities and Fragments
+- _full_: core + debug classes for Activities and Fragments

 ## Usage

-Add the following to your build.gradle (you can use **build.gradle** files from [demo](yakhont-demo/build.gradle) and [simplified demo](yakhont-demo-simple/build.gradle) as working examples).
+Add the following to your build.gradle (you can use **build.gradle** files from [demo](yakhont-demo/build.gradle) and [simplified demo](yakhont-demo-simple-kotlin/build.gradle) as working examples).

 1. Update the **buildscript** block: